Lokesh-916/Lokesh-916/README.md

 ### **AI Intern — Infosys Springboard (8 Weeks)**

-* Developed an **AI-based music generation application** driven by mood and user‑defined parameters.
+* Developed an **AI-based music generation application** driven by mood and user-defined parameters.
+* The music was generated using **Meta’s MusicGen model**.
-* Integrated generative models with preprocessing and synthesis layers.
+* Integrated generative pipelines with preprocessing and synthesis layers.
-* Deployed a streamlined interface for user input and real‑time audio generation.
+* Deployed a streamlined interface for user input and real-time audio generation.

 ### **OpenAI Buildathon Finalist (2025)**